Landforms of Glacier

-As a glacier moves over the land, it drags rock fragments, gravel and sand along with it.
+When a glacier travels over the land it drags rock pieces, gravel, and sand.

-This action of glacier leaves behind scratches and grooves on rocks.
+This action of the glacier leaves scratches and grooves on the rocks.

 The landforms created by glacial erosion are: